 How?

 DSPs and ad exchanges are smart enough to know the ROI of your inventories.
-In this case, viewability and CTR would be, low as you’re not allowing the user to view the ads properly.
+Viewability and CTR would be low in this case as you’re not allowing the user to view the ads properly.

-Case 2: You’re refreshing ads based on preset (standard) conditions accepted by Google and all other exchanges.
+Case 2: You’re refreshing ads based on preset (standard) conditions that Google and all other exchanges accept.

-Result: You’ll be receiving the ads as usual and get an incremental revenue too*.
+Result: You’ll receive the ads as usual and get incremental revenue.

 So, you obviously want to follow the second case.
-Now, what are those preset conditions and how can you implement ‘ad refresh’ in the right way?
+What are those preset conditions, and how can you implement ‘ad refresh’ correctly?

 Triggers and Implementation

 You can refresh your ads based on a set of preset conditions.
 These conditions are commonly known as ‘triggers’.
 Basically, there are three types of triggers (as offered by Google).
-As a publisher, you can use any one of them to refresh the ads.
+You can use any of them as a publisher to refresh the ads.

 – User trigger

 User triggers are based on user navigations.
-A few examples include user engagement with the content by clicking a CTA, filtering the content on the search results, and forwarding the slides on a slideshow.
-So, if a user is viewing hidden content by engaging with your CTA, you can refresh the ads.
+Examples include user engagement with the content by clicking a CTA, filtering the content on the search results, and forwarding the slides on a slideshow.
+So, if a user views hidden content by engaging with your CTA, you can refresh the ads.

 – Event trigger

 As the name implies, event triggers are solely based on events initiated by the publisher.
-For instance, refreshing the page to update the content (scores and current stats) can be considered a valid event.
+For instance, refreshing the page to update the content (scores and current stats) can be considered valid.

 – Time trigger

 Time triggers rely on the time the user stays on the page.
-You can refresh your ads after a certain time interval (60 sec, 120 sec, etc).
+You can refresh your ads after a certain interval (60 sec, 120 sec, etc.).

 How to Implement Ad Refresh?

-You can implement ad refresh in the right way on your site(s) using:
+You can implement ad refresh in the right way on your site(s) using the following:

 To be frank, Google Ad Manager’s refresh is the de-facto option for publishers to refresh their ads.
 With the help of Ad Manager settings, you can declare the ad inventory that refreshes based on the aforementioned triggers.
 Or else, you can use the refresh function of the GPT tag.